dftbplus/develguide/docs/fortranstyle.rst

 For reading, writing and rewinding, the ``%unit`` field of the descriptor should be used.
 Do not change the value of ``%unit``.
 Do not close the file with the ``close`` statement, but use the ``closeFile()`` routine instead.
-(Actually, files are automatically closed, if the connected descriptor leaves the scope, but for better readability of the code, we close them explicitely by calling the ``closeFile()`` routine.)
+(Actually, files are automatically closed, if the connected descriptor leaves code scope, but for better readability of the code, we close them explicitely by calling the ``closeFile()`` routine.)
 Calling ``closeFile()`` with an unconnected descriptor is fine, it will simply do nothing.
 This should allow you to